-The examples I shared with you today are all Rapid Insight customers who are leveraging the Veera analytics platform to meet enrollment goals.
-Visit our enrollment solutions to learn more about the Veera platform, access video resources, and hear from other higher education customers who are meeting their enrollment goals with Rapid Insight.
+The examples I shared with you today are all Rapid Insight customers who are leveraging our analytics platform to meet enrollment goals.
+Visit our higher education solutions to learn more about the platform, access video resources, and hear from other higher education customers who are meeting their enrollment goals with Rapid Insight.

 If you’re inspired by the results and ready to learn more, please request a demo with one of our expert analysts.